 Are scooters safe?

-I can’t make a recommendation on whether you do or don’t buy a scooter for your kids.
-Sorry!
-It’s up to you.
-I did for mine, and I love that it encouraged them to be active, get outdoors and away from screens.
+I can’t recommend whether you do or don’t buy a scooter for your kids.
+That’s up to you.
+I did for mine, and I’m happy that it encouraged them to be active, get outdoors, and be away from screens.

-Essential scooter safety gear
+Recommended safety gear

 Helmet: Riders of all ages should wear a helmet that meets approved safety standards.
 In case you are wondering, the right type of helmet for scooting is the same as a helmet for riding a bicycle.

-Tips for Keeping Safe on Scooters
+Tips for keeping safe on scooters